MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### SwitchCondition

-Used to represent branching in conversational flow based on the outcome of an expression evaluation.
+Branches a conversational flow based on the outcome of an expression evaluation.
 See [the common expression language][10] for more information.

 ``` C#
 // Create an adaptive dialog.